 Source: Daniel Dombey, Financial Times, July 23, 2009.

-The Wall Street Journal: Man who wounded health care overhaul effort could
+The Wall Street Journal: Man who wounded health care overhaul effort could also save it

 "Douglas Elmendorf, director of the Congressional Budget Office, told Congress that the president's sweeping health care plan did not slow spending.
 Economics Editor David Wessel says that this could be seen as the president's 'emperor with no clothes' moment."